angieslist/javascript/README.md

     }
     ```

-  - Avoid reusing variables and especially don't change a variables type with an assignment.
+  - Avoid reusing variables and especially don't change a variable's type with an assignment.

   ```
   var filterAndConcat = function (strings) {